sfazliddinov385/threat-investigations/README.md

-# SOC Network Traffic Analysis
+# Network Traffic Investigations

-This is a set of network traffic investigations.
-For each one I take a real malicious packet capture, work it the way a Tier 1 SOC analyst would, and write up what happened and what I would do about it.
+Real malicious packet captures, investigated end to end.
+For each one I work out what happened, which machine was hit, who was on it, and what I'd do about it.

-The captures come from [malware-traffic-analysis.net](https://www.malware-traffic-analysis.net/).
-I do not include the raw `.pcap` files here.
-They hold live malicious traffic and are not mine to share.
-Each report links back to where it came from.
+Captures come from [malware-traffic-analysis.net](https://www.malware-traffic-analysis.net/).
+The raw `.pcap` files aren't included here.
+They hold live malicious traffic and aren't mine to share.
+Each report links back to its source.

 ## Investigations